hinto-janai/festival/src/README.md

 ```
 Thanks compiler.

 _Note: it's still 100% possible to do `collection.artists[my_usize]` or create a `Key` from an incorrect index so I'm still "trusting" myself here (although less so than tossing usizes around).
-If I ever make `Festival`'s API public, the `Vec`'s will be wrapped so this isn't possible._
+If I ever make `shukusai`'s API public, the `Vec`'s will be wrapped so this isn't possible._

 <div align="center">